EastMarketSideProjects/esp32-obd2/README.md

 # ESP32-OBD2

-An asynchronus library to handle OBD communication on ESP32
+An asynchronus library to handle OBD2/CAN communication on ESP32

 Currently only supports reading from the CAN bus not writing